Alexander Znamensky: Wrestling

+Later career

 In 1901, on March 5 (February 20), he set a new record in the push of two weights with two hands at the same time weighing 155 kg and 154 kg in the presence of members of the St. Petersburg Athletic Society.
 In the same year, on August 11, international wrestling competitions were held in Riga, by Augustus Neyland, director of the variety theater “Olympia” with the restaurant Schnelles Variete, in which Znamensky was awarded the title of champion of the Baltic provinces.
 Performed Alex Aberg, Georg Lurich and others.
 Later, on October 25, wrestling competitions were held in the circus of G. Schwanguradze in the town of Libave (now Liepaja), in which professionals and amateurs took part, where everyone could test their strength in the arena; then the term "semi-professional" appeared.
 Professionals Moor-Znamensky, Georg Lurikh, Alex Aberg, Paul Abs, Nikola Petrov, Johan Kanep (under the pseudonym Dicky Isand), Pole Franz Benkovsky (under the pseudonym Cyclop), Robine and 11 lovers, including the Latvian Burgmeister, who later became famous Ivan, took part.
 Romanov, a member of the Sevastopol defense.

 Since 1902, Moor-Znamensky became involved in wrestling competitions.

 In 1914, in March in the All-Russian sports magazine "Hercules", published in St. Petersburg, an article was published on the development of sports in Voronezh at the beginning of the 20th century.
 The article is based on the story “Sport in Voronezh (1893 – 1914)” about popular sports in the largest city of the Central Chernozem Region, which athlete-athlete Nikolai Grigorievich Belotelov, one of the first organizers and leaders of football in the Mikhailovsky Voronezh Cadet Corps, passed to the editor.

 I. V. Lebedev in his album "The Fighters" described Znamensky so:

 Specifically, the Romans laid down the proverb: "This is how worldly glory passes."
 About 18 years ago he beat world records in kettlebells with chic and was a great belt fighter.
 He fought in French as ... a professor of mathematics, because, because of myopia, he could see the enemy only through the glasses of the strongest pince-nez.
 Now they have forgotten him, although he is still slim, strong and muscular.
 And before ...
 0 – th – th!
 “Moor Moorich” was a household name.
 In addition to athletic talents, he also has outstanding financial capabilities that were not appreciated enough in Russia, but in America he probably would have founded a banking house.
 He speaks 5 languages and reads Voltaire in the original, - with the public with great pleasure, rather than without the public.